10 Best Places to Visit in Southern Spain beyond Costa del Sol

 - see Alcazar de Los Reyes Cristianos palace with gardens;

-– walk historical Roman Bridge over the Guadalquivir river;
+- walk the historical Roman Bridge over the Guadalquivir river;

-– enjoy in classic Andaluz plates (don’t forget to try salmorejo!);
+- enjoy classic Andaluz dishes (don’t forget to try salmorejo!);

 Cadiz is a marvelous Andalusian city on the Atlantic ocean with a breathtaking seafront promenade.

-Cadiz in Andalusia is best known for the great seafood and some of the best European urban beaches.
+Cadiz in Andalusia is best known for its great seafood and some of the best European urban beaches.
 Cadiz is one of the best beach towns in southern Spain.
-Check out La Caleta beach, Santa Maria Del Mar beach, or La Victoria beach in Cadiz and you will find out one of the best beaches in southern Spain.
+Check out La Caleta beach, Santa Maria Del Mar beach, or La Victoria beach in Cadiz and you will find out some of the best beaches in southern Spain.

-To be in Cadiz means to enjoy long walks along Cadiz seafront, to indulge great Spanish seafood in traditional Andalusian taverns or hang out with locals at the central market (Mercado Central) while tasting fresh local food.
+To be in Cadiz means to enjoy long walks along the Cadiz seafront, indulge in great Spanish seafood in traditional Andalusian taverns, or hang out with locals at the central market (Mercado Central) while tasting fresh local food.

 Things to do in Cadiz: